infracost/docs/docs/cloud_pricing_api/self_hosted.md

 Confirms that the Cloud Pricing API is receiving authenticated requests.
 ```

-If you see `Invalid API response: 403 error` when running the Infracost CLI it might be because you have a `http_proxy` or `https_proxy` set in your environment.
-You can try disabling the proxy by running `export no_proxy="<HOSTNAME OF CLOUD PRICING API>:<PORT>"` and re-running the CLI to see if this is the issue.
+If you see `Invalid API response: 403 error` when running the Infracost CLI it might be because you have a `HTTP_PROXY` or `HTTPS_PROXY` set in your environment.
+You can try disabling the proxy by running `export NO_PROXY="<HOSTNAME OF CLOUD PRICING API>:<PORT>"` and re-running the CLI to see if this is the issue.

-Please join our [community Slack channel](https://www.infracost.io/community-chat) or [email us](mailto:hello@infracost.io) if you run into any issues.
-We'd be happy to jump on a Zoom call and fix it with you ASAP.